zixaphir/Stable-Diffusion-Webui-Civitai-Helper/README.md

 This extension need to get extra network's cards id.
 Which is added since **2023-02-06**.
 **If your SD webui is an earlier version, you need to update it!**

+# Some of the following information may not up-to-date.
+Most functionality should be the same or similar, but many changes post-v1.6 have not been documented as of yet.
+Images may not match 1:1 with the current state of the extension.

 ## Scanning Models
 Go to extension tab "Civitai Helper".
 There is a button called "Scan model".